 In this mode, the rollback takes place to the other image set (which is assumed to be the image set used before the last upgrade).
-Rollback doesn't affect the A2F060 firmware state because the A2F060 has its own auto-rollback mechanism that is utilized during an A2F reliable upgrade procedure.
+Rollback doesn't affect the state of the SmartFusion cSoC image because the SmartFusion cSoC has its own auto-rollback mechanism that is utilized during an A2F reliable upgrade procedure.